EV range to improve as new charge points announced

 - Published

-Drivers of electric vehicles (EVs) will soon be able to take advantage of a network of more than 1,000 new charge points across the country.
+Drivers of electric vehicles (EVs) will soon be able to take advantage of a network of more than 1,000 new charge points across England.

-They will be created in nine local authorities across England, including Dorset, Durham, Nottinghamshire and Suffolk.
+They will be created in Dorset, Durham, Nottinghamshire, Suffolk, Kent, Barnet, North Yorkshire and Warrington.

+The winners of the pilot also include Midlands Connect - with Lincolnshire as a lead authority.

 The network would include faster on-street charge points and petrol station-style charging hubs.